thepackbot/ccie-notes/notes.md

 *IEEE has chosen FFFE as a reserved value that can only appear in EUI-64 generated from the EUI-48 MAC address.*

 4. Finally, the seventh bit from the left, or the universal/local (U/L) bit, needs to be inverted.
-- Determines if officialy assigned or locally generated
+- Determines if officially assigned or locally generated
 - If it is 0, the address is locally administered
 - If it is 1, the address is globally unique
 - In the original OUI portion, the globally unique addresses assigned by the IEEE have their U/L bit always set to 0, whereas locally created addresses have it set to 1